Hyundai fears smog tax blow to domestic sales - sources

 In a country where 72 percent of vehicles are mid- to large-sized vehicles, the proposal means consumers would face a tax burden of $1 billion.

-Of that amount, $641 million would be levied on customers of Hyundai and affiliate Kia Motors (000270.KS), which together control about 70 percent of the market, industry estimates showed.
+Of that amount, $641 million would be levied on customers of Hyundai and affiliate Kia Motors, which together control about 70 percent of the market, industry estimates showed.

 Park Kwang-shik, a Hyundai executive dealing with government affairs, told a meeting with regulators last month that authorities should be careful as the industry was already struggling to cope with rising competition from Japanese car makers benefiting from a weaker yen, according to a government statement after the meeting.